 Possible careers for graduates of an English program depend greatly on the kind of degree they earn and their area of specialization.
 For example, a bachelor's degree in English can prepare students for careers as technical writers or copy editors.
 Other possible jobs include work in marketing, administration, and elementary or high school teaching.

-Popular job titles for graduates with a master's degree include postsecondary teacher, technical writer and high school teacher.
-Possible job titles for graduates with a Doctor of Philosophy (Ph.D.) in English include associate, assistant and full professor.
+Popular job titles for graduates with a master's degree include postsecondary teacher, technical writer, and high school teacher.
+Possible job titles for graduates with a Doctor of Philosophy (Ph.D.) in English include associate, assistant, and full professor.

-Career options for journalism students can include traditional jobs as newspaper reporters, journalists, broadcasters and print editors, as well as employment in marketing and communications.
-Individuals may work as managers, specialists, coordinators or directors in these fields, including professional blogging and advertising.
+Career options for those who hold a bachelor's degree in journalism can include traditional jobs as newspaper reporters, journalists, broadcasters, and print editors, as well as employment in marketing and communications.
+Individuals may work as managers, coordinators, or directors in these fields, including professional blogging and advertising.